Quantum Lower Bounds for Finding Stationary Points of Nonconvex Functions: Quantum Lower Bound with Lipschitz -th Order Derivatives

-Intuitively, the strategy is to construct a high-dimensional zero-chain introduced in \defn{zero-chain} such that the position of its stationary point is related to all the coordinates.
-Quantitatively, Ref.~\cite{carmon2020lower} considers the following hard instance $\bar{f}_T(\x)\colon\mathbb{R}^d\to\mathbb{R}$,
+The strategy of constructing a classical hard instance is to construct a high-dimensional zero-chain (\defn{zero-chain}) such that the position of its stationary point is related to all the coordinates.
+In particular, \citet{carmon2020lower} considered the following hard instance $\bar{f}_T(\x)\colon\mathbb{R}^d\to\mathbb{R}$,

 where